juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 *Labelling images using the binary labelling tool*

 Note:
-Note that this labeled images are not our training set, because we have such small data set (2256 images) we need to get rid of unnecessary noise in the images by detecting the face region by using some face detection technique.
+Note that these labeled images are not our training set because we have such small data set (2256 images) we need to get rid of unnecessary noise in the images by detecting the face region by using some face detection technique.

 # Detecting the face region

 ## Face detection
 There are different techniques for doing face detection, the most well known and accessible are Haar Cascades and Histogram of Gradients (HOG), OpenCV offers a nice and fast implementation of Haar Cascades and Dlib offers a more precise but slower face detection algorithm with HOG.
 After doing some testing with both libraries I found that DLib face detection is much more precise and accurate, the Haar approach gives me a lot of false positives, the problem with Dlib face-detection is that it is slow and using it in real video data can be a pain.
 At the end of the exercise, we ended up using both for different kind of situations.
-I recommend reading the excelent post https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78#.f8kxypipx by Adam Geitgey, most of the code shown here for face detection was based on his ideas.
+I recommend reading the excellent post https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78#.f8kxypipx by Adam Geitgey, most of the code shown here for face detection was based on his ideas.

-By using the opencv libraries we can detect the region of the face, this is helpfull because we can discard unnessesary information and focus on our problem.
+By using the opencv libraries we can detect the region of the face, this is helpfull because we can discard unnecessary information and focus on our problem.

 //face detection in action